 There is something so satisfying about the feeling of accomplishment.
 Consider making easy, manageable to-do lists to keep you on track and feeling happy that you achieved your goals at the end of the day.

-Winter could be an ideal time to take a closer look at your habits.
+Winter could also be an ideal time to take a closer look at your habits.
 Have you read Atomic Habits?
 It was my favorite book from last year.
-It’s full of tips on how to build habits into your life.
+It’s full of tips on building routines in your life quickly and easily.
 Using a habit tracker can also be helpful.

 7. Beat the Winter Blues by Staying Connected